Overview of the ZBT

 ZBT GmbH is a non-profit limited liability company (GmbH); the University of Duisburg-Essen has been the sole shareholder since 2005.

-The position of Managing Director is held by Dr Peter Beckhaus, while the role of Scientific Director is that of Prof. Dr. Harry E. Hoster.
+The position of Managing Director is held by Dr Peter Beckhaus (pictured, left), while the role of Scientific Director is that of Prof. Dr. Harry E. Hoster (pictured, right).
 The management team is completed by our Commercial Director, Jonas Sudhoff, and our Operations Manager, Bernd Oberschachtsiek.

 As a member of the Johannes Rau Research Association, the ZBT receives support from the Ministry of Economic Affairs, Industry, Climate Protection and Energy of the State of North Rhine-Westphalia.